Tympan/Tympan_Rev_F_Hardware/README.md

 ## Programming With Hardware Connection

 There are a couple of routes through different toolchains that are available to bootload the nRF52 module using the J-link.
 Our current method uses Command Line Tools from Nordic, the makers of the nRF52 chipset.
-Download the [Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download), and install them to `Program Files (x86)`
+Download the [Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download), and install them to `Program Files (x86)`.
+You will also need one element of the Adafruit nRF52 toolset, which means that you need to install it, as described later under "Compiling the Firmware"

 **>>> NOTE: This tutorial currently only supports Windows OS**